sourcegraph/sourcegraph-public-snapshot/doc/next/index.md

 # Deploy Sourcegraph

-Get started with one of the available deployment methods below, from creating a managed instance hosted by Sourcegraph Cloud to setting up a self-hosted instance with [AWS One-Click](./aws-oneclick.md) --we've got you covered!
+Sourcegraph is runnable in a variety of environments, from cloud to self-hosted to your local machine.

 ## Recommended